-Persian Persian with a subsidiary language 1.
-Unprepared translation from Persian 1.
-Unprepared translation from Persian 2.
-Translation into Persian and essay in Persian 2.
-Translation into Persian and essay in Persian 3.
-Spoken Persian 3.
-Spoken Persian 4.
-Persian Literature: 1000 - 1400 4. and 5.
-Two papers selected from the following 5.
-Persian Literature: 1400 - 1900 three: 6.
-Persian Literature: 1900 - the present Persian Literature: 1000 - 1400 7.
-Themes in Iranian history Persian Literature: 1400 - 1900 8.
-9. Two optional papers Persian Literature: 1900 - the present 10.
-A dissertation: topic to be approved by the 6.
-Themes in Iranian history Board of the Faculty of Asian and Middle Eastern 7.
-8. and 9.
-A subsidiary language from: Arabic, Studies Aramaic and Syriac, Classical or Modern Armenian, Classics (in the Honour School of Classics and Asian and Middle Eastern Studies), Hebrew, Hindi/Urdu, Early Iranian, Turkish 10.
-A dissertation: topic to be approved by the Board of the Faculty of Asian and Middle Eastern Studies
+Persian Persian with a subsidiary language Unprepared translation from Persian Translation into Persian and essay in Persian Spoken Persian Persian Literature: 1000 - 1400 Persian Literature: 1400 - 1900 Persian Literature: 1900 - the present Themes in Iranian history and 9.
+Two optional papers A dissertation: topic to be approved by the Board of the Faculty of Asian and Middle Eastern Studies Unprepared translation from Persian Translation into Persian and essay in Persian Spoken Persian and 5.
+Two papers selected from the following three: a.
+Persian Literature: 1000 - 1400 b.
+Persian Literature: 1400 - 1900 c.
+Persian Literature: 1900 - the present Themes in Iranian history 8. and 9.
+A subsidiary language from: Arabic, Aramaic and Syriac, Classical or Modern Armenian, Classics (in the Honour School of Classics and Asian and Middle Eastern Studies), Hebrew, Hindi/Urdu, Early Iranian, Turkish A dissertation: topic to be approved by the Board of the Faculty of Asian and Middle Eastern Studies